Soft Lattice Modules that Behave Independently and Collectively: Conclusion and Future work

 In this paper, we instantiated soft lattice modules that behave both independently and collectively.
 Using these lattice modules, we demonstrated preliminary steps toward the self-assembly of robotic lattice structures and employed several behaviors to perform collective and coordinated tasks.

 Our system has several limitations and opportunities for further development.
-At present, all the modules are tethered to an Arduino which controls the lattice as a whole.
-SMAs are capable for a tether-less system, thus in a fully realized system, to allow modules be self-contained and autonomous, SMAs could still be applied while onboard computing, power, and sensing would be required.
-The modules would need a method of communication, whether through a contact-based mesh scheme or a wireless scheme.
+At present, all the modules are tethered to an Arduino which controls the lattice as a whole.\secondversion{SMAs are capable for a tether-less system, thus in a fully realized system, t}To allow modules be self-contained and autonomous,\secondversion{SMAs could still be applied while}on-board computing, power, and sensing would be required.
+The modules would need\secondversion{a method of}communication\secondversion{, whether}through a contact-based mesh scheme or a wireless scheme.
 Methods of realizing distributed control of the lattice would need to be implemented.

-Our approach for single module locomotion relies on friction, and the speed is limited even on rough surfaces.
+Our single module locomotion strategy relies on friction, so the speed is limited even on rough surfaces.
 However, for 3-module locomotion, since the feet can be lifted, the speed is much faster.
-For the next step, we are planning to explore moving more modules together like a millipede and testing an improved module design that's individually capable of performing a walking gait.
+We plan to explore moving more modules together for centipede-type locomotion, and improve module design to make it walk individually instead of sliding.

 Our system is capable of self-assembly, but the magnets present a challenge for self-disassembly.
-One potential approach could use the principle of ``tug of war" to generate sufficient detachment force, but detaching multiple connection points simultaneously would be difficult and a hardware modification is probably necessary for this purpose.
+One potential approach could use the principle of ``tug of war" to generate sufficient detachment force, but detaching multiple connection points simultaneously may be difficult and a hardware modification is perhaps necessary for this purpose.

-Yet another direction for further development lies in simulation.
-Although we have not focused on simulation, we have built a simulation based on a energy-based quasi-static model that estimates the configuration with the minimal potential energy using Lagrange multipliers.
-Our current model assumes a pseudo-rigid bodied skeleton and requires further development to better reflect the dynamics of the system.
+Yet another direction for further development lies in simulation.\secondversion{Although we have not focused on simulation, }We have built a simple simulation using an energy-based quasi-static model that estimates the configuration with the minimal potential energy using Lagrange multipliers.
+Our\secondversion{current} model assumes a pseudo-rigid bodied skeleton and requires further development to better reflect the \hlsecondversion{system}dynamics\secondversion{of the system}.